-As illustrated by various cases involving D&O liability policies, the definition of claim can be very important in establishing the degree of formality required for coverage to be available for a particular regulatory initiative.
-Some policies, for example, require the filing of a notice of charges, an investigative order, or similar document.
 Under such policies, insurers may attempt to require a proceeding initiated by formal administrative action as a precondition to coverage.
 This can be problematic since many administrative initiatives are informal and policyholders often prefer that they remain at an informal stage.

 The issue is illustrated by cases like Office Depot, Inc. v.
-National Union Fire Insurance Co. of Pittsburgh, Pa. and MBIA, Inc. v.
-Federal Insurance Co.
-In the Office Depot case, the policyholder sought coverage for an SEC investigation into assertions it had selectively disclosed certain non-public information in violation of federal securities laws.
-While the SEC's investigation of Office Depot had commenced in 2007, no subpoena was issued until 2008.
-The policy contained coverage for a "securities claim," but the definition of "securities claim" specifically carved out "an administrative or regulatory proceeding against, or investigation of the [company]" unless commenced by the service of a complaint or similar pleading; (c) a criminal proceeding commenced by the return of an indictment; or (d) a formal administrative or regulatory proceeding."); Liberty Mutual Group: Liberty Insurance Underwriters, Inc. General D&O Form US/D&O2000-POL [Ed.
-1/00] (2004) ("The definition of claim includes a written demand for monetary or nonmonetary relief, a civil or criminal proceeding or arbitration, a formal administrative or regulatory proceeding, or a formal criminal, administrative investigation commenced.").
+National Union Fire Insurance Co. of Pittsburgh, Pa.213 and MBIA, Inc. v.
+Federal Insurance Co.214 In the Office Depot case, the policyholder sought coverage for an SEC investigation into assertions it had selectively disclosed certain non-public information in violation of federal securities laws.215 While the SEC's investigation of Office Depot had commenced in 2007, no subpoena was issued until 2008.216 The policy contained coverage for a "securities claim," but the definition of "securities claim" specifically carved out "an administrative or regulatory proceeding against, or investigation of the [company]" unless "during the time such proceeding is also commenced and continuously maintained against an Insured Person."217 Recognizing that the individual insureds once identified in writing by an investigatory authority, or served a subpoena or Wells notice by the Securities and Exchange Commission).
+See also Hertz Glob.
+Holdings, Inc. v.
+Nat'l Union Fire Ins.
+Co., No. 19-CV-06957 (AJN), 2021 WL 1198802, at 6-8 (S.D.N.Y.
+Mar.
+30, 2021) (denying coverage for costs associated with an SEC investigation because (1) the investigation was not an administrative or regulatory proceeding, and therefore did not meet the definition of "securities claims," and (2) although the policy covered investigations against covered individuals, the insured failed to sufficiently allege that the investigation was against individuals).